tomasvn/Quan-Viet-Bistro-Landing-Page/README.md

 # Quan Viet Landing Page

-Coded a landing page for my family bistro, responsive
+Coded a landing page for my family bistro, responsive, one of my side project for practicing purposes

 # Technologies Used
 1. HTML/CSS